molescat/mPlayground/README.md

 mPlayground
 ===========

-Simple experimental project to test Xcode6 and Swift playgrounds
+Simple experimental project to test Xcode and Swift playgrounds

 Usage:
 ------

-Build and run using Xcode6 (or later), targeting iOS8 (or later).
+Build and run using Xcode7, targeting iOS9 and Swift2 (or later).

 Support:
 --------

 Not much I'm afraid.
-This is really an experimental playground, have fun.
+This is really just an experimental playground, have fun.

 * Twitter: [@molescat](http://twitter.com/molescat)